miguelalba96/github.io/_posts/21-11-29-Tensorflow-low-level-API.md

 author      : Miguel Alba                             # Author Name date        : 2021-11-28 16:00:00 -0400  # Date
-categories  : [Machine Learning, Tensorflow] # Catagories, no more than 2 tags        : [deep neural networks, Tensorflow, Python, Machine learning]            # Tags, any number pin         : false                       # Should this post be pinned? toc         : true                        # Table of Contents? math        : true                        # Does this post contain math?
+categories  : [Machine Learning, Tensorflow] # Catagories, no more than 2 tags        : [Deep neural networks, Tensorflow, Python, Machine learning]            # Tags, any number pin         : false                       # Should this post be pinned? toc         : true                        # Table of Contents? math        : true                        # Does this post contain math?